Skip to main content

 • The house has an unvented kerosene heater or gas fireplace.

-1. Ensure combustion safety.
-If there is a natural draft (Category 1) gas- or oil-fired furnace or a gas- or oil-fired water heater or boiler located in the home, see the Assess Combustion Safety guide for more information including testing requirements.
+2. Ensure combustion safety.
+If there is a natural draft (Category 1) gas- or oil-fired furnace, water heater, or boiler located in the home, see the Pre-Retrofit Assessment of Combustion Appliances guide for more information including testing requirements.
 Consider replacing the natural draft appliances with a sealed combustion, induced draft, or power-vented appliance.
 Install carbon monoxide detectors.

-2. Ensure ventilation for indoor air quality.
-Air sealing will reduce the amount of air that will enter the home through uncontrolled means.
+3. Ensure ventilation for indoor air quality.
+Air-sealing will reduce the amount of air that will enter the home through uncontrolled means.
 Controlled ventilation is required.
 See the guide Whole-Building Delivered Ventilation.

-6. Air seal gaps, seams, and holes using caulk and spray foam sealants.
-Rigid board material such as plywood, OSB, drywall, or rigid foam board can be sealed into place to seal larger gaps.
-See specific guides for more on sealing electrical, plumbing, and flues and penetrations with complicated interfaces such as recessed ceiling lightsdropped soffitsattic hatch and pull-down stair openings, as well as top plates for all exterior and interior walls.
+7. Air-seal gaps, seams, and holes using caulk and spray foam sealants.
+Rigid board material such as plywood, OSB, drywall, or rigid foam board can be secured into place to seal larger gaps.
+See specific guides for more on sealing electrical, plumbing, and flues and penetrations with complicated interfaces such as recessed ceiling lightsdropped soffitsattic hatch and pull-down stair openings, and top plates for all exterior and interior walls.

 Case Studies